Split-single engine

 Split-single engine used by the DBS Valveless car from 1908 to 1915.
 The first picture shows the moment of firing.

-The split-single is a type of two-stroke internal combustion engine where two cylinders share a single combustion chamber.
+The split-single engine (British English; twingle engine in U.S. English) is a type of two-stroke internal combustion engine where two cylinders share a single combustion chamber.

-The first production split-single engine was built in 1918, and the design was used on several motorcycles and cars until the mid-1950s, with Puch continuing with the design until 1970.
+The first production split-single engine was built in 1908, and various designs were used on several motorcycles and cars until the mid-1950s, with Puch continuing with their version until 1970.